rberenguel/yacme/README.md

 - **Edge nodes**: Nodes in edges are automatically included
 - **Exclusions**: `-` prefix removes items going forward
 - **Expand state**: `+` expands prose nodes, `~` collapses them (useful after a `+` in previous slide)
+- **Position inheritance**: Positions persist across slides unless overridden
+- **Highlights**: Non-cumulative - only apply to the current slide
+- **Drag-to-position**: In present mode, drag nodes to update their positions in the source text
+- **URL parameter**: Add `?preso` to auto-start in presentation mode

 ### Complete Slides Example